sun-jiao/geoxml/README.md

 The project is originally authored by @kb0 with others, thanks for their works.

+## Limitations

+This is just an initial version of the package.
+There are still some limitations:

+- No support for GPX 1.0.
+- Doesn't validate schema declarations.
+- Some KML elements and attributes are not implemented.
+- The conversion between GPX and KML is lossy.
+For example, GPX does not contain style information such as color, while KML can not tell the difference between routes and tracks.
+Converting a GPX to KML and then converting it back cannot obtain the original GPX.

 ## Getting Started

 In your dart/flutter project add the dependency: